rjdj/ZenG/README.md

 The GUI is written in Objective C and is currently OS X only due using the Cocoa APIs.

+At the moment Zeng can only open Pd patches and move/edit objects - It's not 100% functional yet.

 Screenshots
 ===========